leonmavr/freestyle_rt_cpp/README.md

-In a nutshell, when a ray hits an object, the resulting color consists of the sum of direct light (which is modelled as the sum of ambient, diffuse, and specular light) and it's straightforward, the reflectiion, and the refraction.
+In a nutshell, when a ray hits an object, the resulting color consists of the sum of direct light (which is modelled as the sum of ambient, diffuse, and specular light and it's straightforward), the reflectiion, and the refraction.
 To compute the reflection and the refraction, we recursively trace the ray by reflecting it about the normal and refracting it into the new medium (Snell's law) respectively.
 The reflection, refraction, and direct lights are weighed